TUTEL-TUBITAK/TEKNOFEST_2024_Cip_Tasarim_Yarismasi/teknofest_wrapper_2024/teknofest_project_2024.ip_user_files/sim_scripts/mig_7series_0_1/README.txt

 % cd questa
 % ./top.sh

-The export simulation flow requires the Xilinx pre-compiled simulation library components for the target simulator.
+The export simulation flow requires the AMD pre-compiled simulation library components for the target simulator.
 These components are referred using the '-lib_map_path' switch.
 If this switch is specified, then the export simulation will automatically set this library path in the generated script and update,